Letter F is for the Feeling Balloon and fear of things that grow toward you.

 Ideally, you want the person in front of you to be in a balloon of their own.
 That way, the two of you will grow towards each other, touch, bounce off and grow some more.

-But sometimes, fifteen years go by and when they find you and share their epiphany, you’re already married to someone else.
+And if my person without a balloon loves me?
+I feel it?
+But they’re afraid of me?
+I can tell?
+They know I can tell, which makes them even more afraid.
+It’s a crazy conundrum.
+Until they grow up.
+Of course sometimes, fifteen years go by and when they find you to share their epiphany about you, you’re already married to someone else.
 Or dying of something terminal and cursing them for depriving you of themselves for the last fifteen years.

 On the other hand, right from the start, you can rely on reason instead of feeling.
 Whether or not your feeling is right, the end result will be the same.
 That means whether a person loves you secretly or doesn’t love you at all, their behavior amounts to the same.